 Apryl started her career as a summer student at The New VR when she was 18.
-So, that’s a long time!
+That’s a long time ago!
 She climbed the ladder at Rogers TV and then landed at Breakfast Television as Associate Producer.
 Professionally she achieved all her career dreams, but she missed her son, Cooper, while she worked long hours and commuted through the night.

-She’s the kind of mom who lies to be active with her family biking on the trails by her home in Barrie, or walking the waterfront.
+She’s the kind of mom who likes family activities like biking on the trails by her home in Barrie or walking the waterfront.
 With This Kinda Life, she finally has the balance she’s been longing for.
-She’s able to help her son with homework and stay in touch with her community.
-TKL offers a balance she longed for as well as feeds her passion for learning and engaging with the audience.
+She’s able to help her son with homework and also stay in touch with her community.
+TKL offers the balance she longed for while also feeding her passion for learning and engaging with viewers.

 So what now?